-There are beaches, a pebbly one at Kamari and a black sand ones at Perissa and Karterados and these are overlooked by jagged cliffs and a brilliant light that seems peculiar to the cyclades — it can be mesmerising.
+There are beaches, a pebbly one at Kamari and a black sand one at Perissa and Karterados and these are overlooked by jagged cliffs and a brilliant light that seems peculiar to the Cyclades — it can be mesmerising.

-The hillside towns of Fira and Oia are quaint with sometimes steep steps and knotted alleyways and make for idyllic afternoon exploration.
-And in the evenings the roof terraces of restaurants are light and alive with diners enjoying libations and alfresco dinner in the warm night air.
+The hillside towns of Fira and Oia are quaint with sometimes steep steps and knotted alleyways and make for an idyllic afternoon exploration.
+And in the evenings the roof terraces of restaurants are light and alive with diners enjoying libations and alfresco dining in the warm night air.

 Inland its incredibly mountainous and villages seem to appear out of the fertile valleys and there are plenty of fields and olive groves.
 Its harbour is in the capital where several alleys lead steeply to the citadel, a landmark that can be seen for miles and elsewhere there are old churches, monasteries and Venetian castles and homes.

 Worried about travel restrictions and last-minute forced cancellations due to Covid-19?
 Jet2holidays guarantee a speedy and smooth refund policy, so you can book with confidence.
 They also offer a £60pp deposit, free child places and 22kg baggage allowance (subject to T&C’s).

 Their Defaqto 5* travel insurance includes Covid-19 and FCDO cover and is available now.